ethz-pes/AI-mag/README.md

 * The GUI is not compatible with GNU Octave.

 Why the tool in MATLAB and Python and not only in Python?
-* Mainly due to the COMSOL MATLAB Livelink which is great on MATLAB
+* Mainly due to the COMSOL MATLAB Livelink which is great on MATLAB.
-* The MATLAB ANN engine is also simpler to begin than Keras/TensorFlow
+* The MATLAB ANN engine is also simpler to begin than Keras/TensorFlow.
-* Due to legacy code on MATLAB (some inductor models)
+* Due to legacy code on MATLAB (some inductor models).

+Can I use another FEM solver (e.g., Ansys, OpenFOAM)?
+* The tool has been written in order to minimize the dependencies to COMSOL
+* Therefore, it would be easy to use another FEM solver.

 ## Author